7 Ways to Cope with Fear of Coronavirus

 - Educate yourself.
 On what the virus is, what the signs and symptoms are and the preventative measures.

 - Keep Perspective.
 Though it is important to stay informed it is also important to keep perspective.
 Do not spend too much time checking the news channels.
 Remember to also spend time on other important and positive things in your life.
+Consider starting a gratitude practice, if you haven’t already, to help you maintain perspective.
+Here are some tips from Dr. Joti Samra on how to maintain an attitude of gratitude through COVID-19.

 - Take precautions.
 Once you’ve determined what the recommended precautions are, incorporate those into your regular routine.
 Right now, the recommendations are typical flu protocols: wash your hands regularly with soap and water; stay home if you feel sick; avoid those who are presenting with flu-like symptoms; and, maintain regular health routines like sleeping enough, eating healthy and exercising.
+As well as staying home whenever possible, wearing a mask when in public and staying 6 ft apart from anyone who is not part of your household whenever possible.

 - Stay connected.
 Having a support network of people to talk to when you’re feeling anxious can help to keep you grounded and remind you to keep the perspective you need.